-- I In the Boundary Settings dialog box select all the exterior boundaries (5-12, 15-16, and 19-20). - 2 On the Load page specify Fx: -pnx_acsld, Fy: -pny_acsld, and Fz: -pnz_acsld. - 3 Click OK.
+- In the Boundary Settings dialog box select all the exterior boundaries (5-12, 15-16,and 19-20). - 2 From the Group list, select Fluid load.

-The variables nx_acsld, ny_acsld, and nz_acsld are the Cartesian components of the normal vector directed outward from the subdomain where the Solid, Stress-Strain (acsld) application mode is active, that is, from the surface of the cylinder.
+The variables nx_acpr, ny_acpr, and nz_acpr in the predefined face load components are the Cartesian components of the normal vector directed outward from the subdomains where the Pressure Acoustics (acpr) application mode is active.